Skip to contents

 Here’s a rundown of the columns we need to add:

-• occurrenceID: Unique identifiers of each record.
-This ensures that we can identify the specific record for any future updates or corrections.
-We can use composite_id(), sequential_id() or random_id() to add a unique IDs to each row.
+• occurrenceID: Unique identifier for each record, which ensures that we can identify specific records for future updates or corrections.
+We can use composite_id(), sequential_id(), or random_id() to add a unique ID to each row.

-• basisOfRecord: The type of record (e.g. human observation, specimen, machine observation).
+• basisOfRecord: The type of record (e.g. human observation, specimen from a museum collection, machine observation).
 See a list of acceptable values with corella::basisOfRecord_values().

-• geodeticDatum: The Coordinate Reference System (CRS) projection of your data (for example, the CRS of Google Maps is “WGS84”).
+• geodeticDatum: The geographic coordinate reference system (CRS), which is a framework for representing spatial data (for example, the CRS of Google Maps is “WGS84”).

-• coordinateUncertaintyInMeters: The area of uncertainty around your observation.
-You may know this value based on your method of data collection
+• coordinateUncertaintyInMeters: The area of uncertainty around your observation, which you may be able to infer based on your data collection method.

 obs_dwc <- obs_dwc |>